top of page

 The noun 'reflex' has its etymological roots in Latin.
 It is derived from the Latin word 'reflexus,' which means 'bent back' or 'turned back.'
 This Latin term is a combination of 're,' indicating 'back,' and 'flectere,' meaning 'to bend' or 'to turn.'
 Therefore, 'reflex' can be understood as a response that is 'bent back' or 'turned back' upon receiving a specific stimulus.
 In the context of biology and physiology, a reflex refers to an automatic and often involuntary response or action exhibited by the body or a part of the body in reaction to a particular stimulus.
 The term emphasizes the idea that these responses are immediate and appear to 'bend back' towards the stimulus without conscious thought or intention.
 The etymology of 'reflex' underscores its historical connection to the concept of automatic, involuntary reactions in response to external stimuli.

-Quiz: Find the meaning of reflex
+Quiz: Find the meaning of the noun reflex:

 Try Again!